fetchai/agents-aea/docs/index.md

 If you want to run a demo, check out the <a href="demos">demo guides</a>.

-To learn more about some of the distinctive characteristics of agent-oriented development, check out the guide on <a href="agent-oriented-development">agent-oriented development</a>.
+To learn more about the distinctive characteristics of agent-oriented development, check out the guide on <a href="agent-oriented-development">agent-oriented development</a>.